Meghanab1909/Conference-Networks-Topology---Cisco-Packet-Tracer/README.md

       - Bookmark: Conference_Server (Selected from dropdown list)
       - Profile Name: VPNUSER
       - Group Policy: VPNGROUP
-7. To check VPN, on any of the client end-device type *https://192.168.1.250*, the VPN portal will open after which enter vpnguest (as username) and conf@123 (as password).
+7. To check VPN, on any of the client end-device type <b>https://192.168.1.250</b>, the VPN portal will open after which enter <b>vpnguest (as username)</b> and <b>conf@123 (as password)</b>.
-   The clientless VPN portal will open and there will be a link named *Conference_server* on clicking it, it opens up the server files (like index.html, conference_dashboard.html, image.html, helloworld.html).
-The index.html has a hyperlink directing the users to the Conference Dashboard.
+   The clientless VPN portal will open and there will be a link named <b>Conference_server</b> on clicking it, it opens up the server files (like index.html, conference_dashboard.html, image.html, helloworld.html).
+The index.html has a hyperlink named <b>Conference Dashboard</b>directing the users to the Conference Portal.